Trump indicted: What to know about the documents case and what's next

 No. Neither the indictment itself nor a conviction would prevent Trump from running for or winning the presidency in 2024.

 And as the New York case showed, criminal charges have historically been a boon to his fundraising.
-The campaign announced that it had raised more than US$4 million (NZ$6.5 million) in the 24 hours after that indictment became public, far smashing its previous record after the FBI search of Trump's Mar-a-Lago club.
+The campaign announced that it had raised over NZ$6.5 million in the 24 hours after that indictment became public, far smashing its previous record after the FBI search of Trump’s Mar-a-Lago club.

 SHARE ME